openaudioserver/open-audio-server/README.md

 ## Optionally setting up the web interface

-If you would like to use the web interface from Synology you will need to copy some files from your NAS.
+If you would like to use the web interface from Synology you will need to copy some files from your NAS or an Xpenology virtual machine.
 These files cannot be distributed with the Open Audio Server project because they are copyright Synology.

-The folder we are copying is `/usr/syno/synoman`, within it is the HTML, CSS and JavaScript files for the DS Audio web interface, along with Synology's various libraries for DSM that DS Audio depends on.
+The folder we are copying is `/usr/syno/synoman`, within it is the HTML, CSS and JavaScript files for the Audio Station web interface, along with Synology's libraries for DSM.
 To use "scp" you may need to temporarily enable SSH in your Synology under Control panel -> Terminal & SNMP.

     $ scp -r administrator@1.2.3.4:/usr/syno/synoman/ /some/where